vinaysp/videogamegan/README.md

 Anime-Face-GAN-Kerasv1: contains code from the above link to run a GAN model that generates anime faces.

-Second Folder contains an adpated code for video game levels, including the images of the video game levels (NOTE: This does not fully execute and is in the process of being edited so that GAN model for the videogame level images do work).
+AdaptedGANMario : contains an adpated GAN code for video game levels, including the images of the super mario levels (NOTE: This does not fully execute and is in the process of being edited so that GAN model for the supermario level images works).